TehShrike/deepmerge/readme.md

 #### `customMerge`

-Specifies a function which can be used to override the default merge behavior for a property, based on the property name.
+Specifies a function which can be used to override the default merge behavior.

-The `customMerge` function will be passed the key for each property, and should return the function which should be used to merge the values for that property.

-It may also return undefined, in which case the default merge behaviour will be used.

 ```js
 const alex = {